-All J.D. with Advanced Standing candidates must possess the first law degree from a foreign law school (typically an undergraduate degree) approved by the government or other accrediting authority in the nation in which it is located, prior to enrollment.
-However, candidates do not have to be a member of the bar in the nation in which they received their first law degree in order to qualify.
-Those who seek credit from a U.S. LL.M. degree must also provide complete transcripts for that degree.
-Transcripts must indicate that the degree has been conferred.
+Candidates for the Advanced JD Program must possess, or be pursuing, an undergraduate or graduate law degree from a non-US law school approved by the government or other accrediting authority in the nation in which it is located.
+However, candidates do not have to be a member of the bar in the nation in which they received or are pursuing a law degree in order to qualify.
+Those who seek credit from a US LLM degree must also provide complete transcripts for that degree.

 Assessment of candidates for admission to the Advanced JD Program is based on the applicant's undergraduate and, if applicable, graduate record, letters of recommendation, and a personal statement.

 Candidates whose first language is not English, and do not satisfy requirements for a waiver, must submit a TOEFL or IELTS score report.
 Arizona law requires a minimum TOELF score of 100 iBT, or overall IELTS score of 7.5 score with no subsection less than 7.0.

 Applicants whose English ability is not yet sufficient for direct admission to the Advanced JD Program may be eligible to enroll in the Arizona Law ESL Bridge Program (Law Bridge), upon successful completion of which they may matriculate into the Advanced JD Program.

 The admissions committee evaluates many factors, including, but not limited to, the nature of the applicant's educational experiences, grade trends, graduate study, extracurricular activities, unique educational or occupational experiences, substantial community service, socioeconomic background, and personal challenges.